Hamish Hawk: 2025–present: Covers II and Life in a Scotch Sitting Room, Vol. 0

 Hawk as Cutler (left) and Nicola Meighan interviewing Hawk (right).

 In January 2025, Hawk appeared at the Rockaway Beach Festival, and covered two tracks at the Celtic Connections' Roaming Roots Revue in Glasgow.
 In May of that year Hawk premiered a version of Madonna's "Burning Up" (1983) on Steve Lamacq's BBC Radio 6 show, the single was part of the EP Covers II, which was released in September 2025.
+Hawk's version of Pet Shop Boys' "So Hard" was featured at number twenty on The Quietus Tracks of the Year list.

 Hawk premiered a one-man show at the Edinburgh International Book Festival, inspired by Ivor Cutler's Life in a Scotch Sitting Room, Vol. 2 and featuring backing music from Pearson and Maurice.
 Cutler's own harmonium was used for the performance.
 Hawk was motivated to create the show at the suggestion of festival director Jenny Niven, who approached him about making a bespoke project.
-An album featuring tracks performed at the show will be released in December 2025.
-Hawk will feature on a track from Voka Gentle's upcoming album, Domestic Bliss.
+An album featuring tracks performed at the show was released in December 2025, it received a four star review from Fiona Sheperd at The Scotsman.
+Hawk featured on "Ultra Aura Glow" a track from Voka Gentle's third album, Domestic Bliss.